ministryofjustice/security-guidance/docs/passwords.md

 ## Default passwords

 Change all default passwords when a new, modified, or replacement system arrives.
-Complete the changes before making the system available for any MoJ work.
+Complete the changes before making the system available for any work.

-When preparing devices or services for first use, system developers or system administrators **shall** configure the default password on the device or service so that it can be used once only.
+When preparing devices or services for first use, system developers or system administrators configure the default password on the device or service so that it can be used once only.
 The “first use” of a password forces the user to change the password before the device or service can be used.

 ## Multi-factor Authentication

 [Multi-factor Authentication \(MFA\)](https://en.wikipedia.org/wiki/Multi-factor_authentication) provides extra security for login and access controls.
 MFA is also referred to as Two-Factor Authentication or 2FA.

-MFA **shall** be implemented and enabled on MoJ systems and services, including user accounts, wherever possible.
+MFA be implemented and enabled on systems and services, including user accounts, wherever possible.

 When performing a privileged action, such as installing or reconfiguring a system, or changing critical or sensitive details, it is important that the user is correctly and reliably authenticated.
 This is best done by using MFA.
-For example, before deleting a database configuration, MFA **should** have been completed successfully during the authentication process, to confirm that the user is indeed who they claim to be, and that they are indeed authorised to perform that privileged task.
+For example, before deleting a database configuration, MFA have been completed successfully during the authentication process, to confirm that the user is indeed who they claim to be, and that they are indeed authorised to perform that privileged task.

 In general, follow the [NCSC guidance](https://www.ncsc.gov.uk/guidance/multi-factor-authentication-online-services) for enabling MFA.

 Use [Time-based One-Time Password Algorithm \(TOTP\)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm), or hardware and software tokens, as the preferred MFA mechanisms.
 If possible, avoid using SMS or email messages containing one-time login codes.
 If TOTP applications, or hardware- or software-based tokens, are not available to you, then SMS MFA or email MFA is still better than no MFA.

-Systems **shall** offer MFA alternatives to users where they are available.
+Systems offer MFA alternatives to users where they are available.
 For example, MFA codes sent by SMS are not suitable if mobile devices are not allowed in the room or building where the privileged task is being performed.

 For more information, refer to the [Multi-Factor Authentication \(MFA\) Guide](multi-factor-authentication-mfa-guide.md).

 ## Extra measures

-Check that a system, service, or information protected by a password is not [classified](government-classification-scheme.md) as **Secret** or **Top Secret**.
+Check that a system, service, or information protected by a password is not [classified](government-classification-scheme.md) as or .
 Make sure that it doesn't contain delicate material.
 Examples include contracts, or personal data or information.
 If it does contain such material, you might need extra access control.

 Check which other systems have access to the system or service.
 Make sure that the access control suits the material at both ends of the connection.